-- 3.1 The internal audit of Bromsgrove District Council's systems and operations during 2020/21 was conducted in accordance with the Internal Audit Annual plan which was approved by the Audit, Governance and Standards Committee on 5th March 2020.
-This required a significant and subsequent revision due to the impact of the global pandemic. - 3.2 The Internal Audit function was set up as a shared service in 2010/11 and hosted by Worcester City for 5 district councils and increased to 6 partners with the inclusion of Hereford and Worcester Fire and Rescue Authority from April 2016.
-The shared service conforms to CIPFA guidance and the Institute of Internal Auditors Public Sector Internal Audit Standards as amended and objectively reviews on a continuous basis the extent to which the internal control environment supports and promotes the achievement of the Council's objectives and contributes to the proper, economic and effective use of resources. - 3.3 The Internal Audit Plan for 2020/2021 was risk based (assessing audit and assurance factors, materiality risk, impact of failure, system risk, resource risk, fraud risk, and external risk).
-It included: - a number of core systems which were designed to suitably assist the external auditor to reach their 'opinion' and other corporate systems for example governance, and, - a number of operational systems, for example, compliments and complaints, safeguarding, planning applications, bereavement services were looked at to maintain and improve control systems and risk management processes or reinforce oversight of such systems. - 3.4 The 2020/21 internal audit plan was heavily revised due to the COVID-19 global pandemic.
-The revised plan was delivered in full providing sufficient coverage for the Head of Internal Audit Shared Service to form an overall audit opinion based on the work completed. - 3.5 At the time of writing this opinion in relation to the 12 reviews undertaken, all have been finalised. - 3.6 There is a clear understanding and commitment that further work is required to embed risk management throughout the organisation with an action plan being formulated by the Head of Finance and Customer Services.
+- 3.1 The internal audit of Bromsgrove District Council's systems and operations during 2021/22 was conducted in accordance with the Internal Audit Annual plan which was approved by the Audit, Governance and Standards Committee on 15th July 2021 and any subsequent revisions. - 3.2 The Internal Audit function was set up as a shared service in 2010/11 and hosted by Worcester City for 5 district councils and increased to 6 partners with the inclusion of Hereford and Worcester Fire and Rescue Authority from April 2016.
+The shared service conforms to CIPFA guidance and the Institute of Internal Auditors Public Sector Internal Audit Standards as amended and objectively reviews on a continuous basis the extent to which the internal control environment supports and promotes the achievement of the Council's objectives and contributes to the proper, economic and effective use of resources. - 3.3 The Internal Audit Plan for 2021/2022 was risk based (assessing audit and assurance factors, materiality risk, impact of failure, system risk, resource risk, fraud risk, and external risk).
+It included: